Common use of Deflection Clause in Contracts

 Appears in 2 contracts

 Deflection.
-The vertical or horizontal movement occurring between the supports of a Bridge superstructure superstructure, guardrail, other structure, or its the components (beams, girders, and slabs) thereof that results from their own weight and from dead and live loads.
+The vertical or horizontal movement occurring between the supports of a Bridge superstructure, guardrail, other structure, superstructure or the its components (beams, girders, and slabs) thereof that results from their own weight and from dead and live loads.
 Although all parts of a structure are subject to deflections, usually only those deflections that occur in the superstructure are of significance during construction.

 Appears in 2 contracts

 Deflection.
-The vertical or horizontal movement occurring between the supports of a Bridge superstructure or its its, guardrail, other structure, or the components (beams, girders, and slabs) thereof that results from their own weight and from dead and live loads.
+The vertical or horizontal movement occurring between the supports of a Bridge superstructuresuperstructure or its, guardrail, other structure, or the components (beams, girders, and slabs) thereof that results from their own weight and from dead and live loads.
 Although all parts of a structure are subject to deflections, usually only those deflections that occur in the superstructure are of significance during construction.

 Appears in 1 contract